dngo99/Certbot-duckDNS/README.md

 # Certbot-duckDNS

-duckDNS hook for Let's Encrypt.
+Duck DNS hook for Let's Encrypt.

-Replace "DOMAIN" with your DuckDNS domain name and "TOKEN" with your DuckDNS token.
+Replace "DOMAIN" with your Duck DNS domain name and "TOKEN" with your Duck DNS token.